 FECA provides income and medical cost protection to covered federal civilian employees harmed on the job or who have contracted an occupational disease, and beneficiaries of employees whose death is attributable to a job-related injury or occupational disease.
-Claims incurred for benefits under FECA for OGE's employees are administered by DOL and ultimately paid by OGE when funding becomes available.
+Claims incurred for benefits under FECA for OGE's employees are administered by the DOL and ultimately paid by OGE when funding becomes available.

 OGE bases its estimate for FECA actuarial liability on the DOL's FECA model.
 The DOL method of determining the liability uses historical benefits payment patterns for a specific incurred period to predict the ultimate payments for the period.
-Based on the information provided by DOL, OGE's liability, as of September 30, 2019 and 2018, was \$502,002 and \$494,694, respectively.
+Based on the information provided by the DOL, OGE's liability as of September 30, 2020 and 2019, was \$508,847 and \$502,002, respectively.